Sustainable management: Communities

 For communities to be able to improve, sustainable management needs to be in practice.
 If a community relies on the resources that are in the surrounding area, then they need to be used in a sustainable manner to insure the indefinite supply of the resources.
 A community needs to work together to be able to be productive, and when there is a need to get things done, management needs to take the lead.
 If sustainable management is in practice in a community, then people will want to stay in that community, and other people will realize the success, and they will also want to live in a similar environment, as their own unsustainable towns fail.
 Part of a sustainable management system in a community is the education, the cooperation, and the responsiveness of the people that live in the community.

 There are new ideals to how a community can be sustainable.
 This can include urban planning, which allow people to move about a city that are more sustainable for the environment.
 If management plans a community that allows for people to move without cars, it helps make a community sustainable by increasing mass transit or other modes of transportation.
 People would spend less time in traffic while improving the environment, and on an occasions exercise.

 Sustainable management provides plans that can improve multiple parts of people lives, environment, and future generations.
 If a community sets goals, then people are more likely to reduce energy, water, and waste, but a community cannot set goals unless they have the management in place to set goals.

 A part of sustainable management for a community is communicating the ideals and plans for an area to the people that will be carrying out the plan.
-It is important to note that sustainable management is not sustainable if the person that is managing a situation is not communicating what needs to be improved, how it should be improved, why it is important to them, and how they are involved it in the process.
+Sustainable management is not sustainable if the person that is managing a situation is not communicating what needs to be improved, how it should be improved, why it is important to them, and how they are involved it in the process.